Cerylion/TheChainLair/src/pages/pongV2/PONG_CODE_REVIEW.md

 ## Progress Update
 ✅ **Configuration Constants Extraction**: Successfully completed - all magic numbers have been centralized into a comprehensive GAME_CONFIG object, improving maintainability and making the codebase more configurable.

+✅ **Sound Utility Functions**: Successfully completed - eliminated repetitive sound management code by implementing `playSound()` and `stopSound()` utility functions.
+All instances of duplicated sound playing/stopping logic have been replaced with clean utility function calls, following DRY principles and improving code maintainability.